 "Prescription for Nutritional Healing" (3rd Edition) by Dr. James Balch, MD and Phyllis Balch

 "Your Body's Many Cries for Water" by Dr. F Batmanghelidj, MD

 SOME VERY NUTRITIOUS, EASILY DIGESTED FOODS AND RECIPES

 SLIPPERY ELM BARK BROTH / TEA

-This is one of the most nutritive substances that comes from plants.
+This is one of the most nutritive substances that come from plants.

 Elderly people and infants who have